 - Complete productization of our initial In-place Associative Computing product.
-Our principal operations objective is the completion of productization efforts for our initial in-place associative computing product, including the second release of our compiler stack in the second half of calendar 2022. - Identifying and developing new long tail markets where the APU is differentiated.
-Realization of this goal will require additional development and marketing efforts in calendar 2022.
-In many instances, customer evaluations can proceed with the current product.
-Our initial focus will be in the markets for artificial intelligence and high-performance computing, including natural language processing, computer vision and cyber security with our initial focus in this area being for similarity search applications including facial recognition, drug discovery and drug toxicity, signal and object detection and cryptography.
-We anticipate that our optimized product will be ready for production in calendar 2022. - Identify opportunities and rapidly increase sales of RadHard and RadTolerant SRAMs.
-We are aggressively targeting the military/defense and aerospace markets now that our radiation hardened qualifications are complete.
-We plan to continue expansion into the military/defense and aerospace markets with our APU platform that has shown design robustness for those applications and anticipate renewed sales efforts now that COVID-19 restrictions are subsiding. - Exploit opportunities to expand the market for our SRAM products.
-We are continuing the expansion of sales of our high-performance SRAM products in the military, industrial, test and measurement, and medical markets and intend to continue penetrating these and other new markets with similar needs for high-performance SRAM technologies. - Collaborate with wafer foundry to leverage advanced process technologies.
-We will continue to utilize CMOS fabrication process technologies from TSMC to design our products. - Seek new market opportunities.
+Our principal operations objective is the completion of productization efforts for our initial in-place associative computing product, including the second release of our compiler stack in the second half of calendar 2023. - Identifying and developing new long tail markets where the APU is differentiated.
+Realization of this goal will require additional development and marketing efforts in calendar 2023.
+Our initial focus is in the markets for artificial intelligence and high-performance computing, including natural language processing, computer vision and cyber security with a focus in this area being for similarity search applications including facial recognition, drug discovery and drug toxicity, signal and object detection and cryptography. - Identify opportunities and rapidly increase sales of RadHard and RadTolerant SRAMs.
+We continue to aggressively target the military/defense and aerospace markets with our RadHard and RadTolerant devices.
+We plan to continue expansion into the military/defense and aerospace markets with our APU platform that has shown design robustness. - Exploit opportunities to expand the market for our SRAM products.
+We are continuing the expansion of sales of our high-performance SRAM products in the military, industrial, test and measurement, and medical markets and intend to continue penetrating these and other new markets with similar needs for highperformance SRAM technologies. - Collaborate with wafer foundry to leverage advanced process technologies.
+We will continue to utilize complementary metal-oxide semiconductor fabrication process technologies from Taiwan Semiconductor Manufacturing Company ("TSMC") to design our products. - Seek new market opportunities.
 We intend to supplement our internal development activities by seeking additional opportunities to acquire other businesses, product lines or technologies, or enter into strategic partnerships, that would complement our current product lines, expand the breadth of our markets, enhance our technical capabilities, or otherwise provide growth opportunities.